 It should also be the hymn sheet that people across your teams sing from to ensure effective alignment with your customer’s needs.

-But if done correctly, customer journey mapping can be challenging and time-consuming.
-So, it’s worth considering calling on the help of experts to guide your team through this process.
+While its value is clear, however, customer journey mapping can be challenging and time-consuming if you want to do it properly.
+So, it may be worth calling on the help of experts to guide your team through this process.

-For more on defining and mapping your customer journey, take a look at our webinar.
+For more on defining and mapping your customer journey, take a look at this webinar.

-And for support with creating your customer journey map, please get in touch by emailing info@sbrconsulting.com or call us on +44 (0) 207 653 3740.
+For support with creating your customer journey map, get in touch by e-mailing info@sbrconsulting.com, connect with us on LinkedIn, or call us on +44 (0) 207 653 3740.

-You can sign up to receive regular updates and join over 4,000 others who enjoy access to our unique research insights, expert guidance, and advice.
+At SBR, we’re dedicated to providing sales insights and sharing knowledge to help our clients accelerate their revenue.
+You can sign up to receive regular updates and join over 4,000 others who enjoy access to our unique research, expert guidance and advice.